Skip to main content

 # Configurable behaviors

-# end_of_line = lf - there is no 'auto' with a .editorconfig
+# end_of_line = lf - there is no 'auto' with an .editorconfig

 indent_style = space